 Still, a decent portion of Iceborne is spent in the Hoarfrost Reach, the game’s huge new snowy region.
 It starts small, but as it opens up throughout the story, it becomes one of the largest hunting grounds in Monster Hunter World.
 Not only is it large, but also densely packed with traps and environmental hazards that will prove just as much of a danger to you as they do to the monsters you’re hunting.
 Some areas will have the icy floor collapse under your feet, while others will have bursts of air that send you flying upward.
 Because Iceborne takes place after World‘s campaign, the developers knew you’d be pretty experienced, so they didn’t have to hold back when creating this area.
 It’s as gorgeous as it is dangerous, too.
 When I first heard about Iceborne, I was worried the expansion’s visuals would blend together in a boring mix of whites.
 The Hoarfrost Reach is breathtaking, and every part of it, from the deep snow to the hot springs to the underground caves, is masterfully designed by a very talented team.

 Seliana, the expansion’s new hub, is located just outside of the Hoarfrost Reach, and it all but replaces the base game’s hub of Astera.
 Astera, while charming in its own right, completely pales in comparison to Seliana, both practically and aesthetically.
 The problem with Astera is that everything is so spread out.
 The canteen, smithy, and just about every other important service were so far from each other, some even on different floors.
 Thankfully, Seliana is flat.
 Everything is right where you’d expect it to be, and it’s compact enough to make getting around less of a chore.
 It’s also a really cozy place with some relaxing background music.
-The only times I returned to Astera during my time with Iceborne was when the story demanded it, and I don’t see myself choosing Astera over Seliana anymore now that I’ve reached the endgame.
+The only times I returned to Astera during my time with Iceborne were when the story demanded it, and I don’t see myself choosing Astera over Seliana anymore now that I’ve reached the endgame.
 Seliana also has a gathering hub that isn’t completely useless like the one in Astera!
 Seliana’s gathering hub has everything you’ll ever need, even access to the smithy!
 This gives Iceborne the potential to be a much more involved social experience than World, and actually being able to see your friends when you return from a tough hunt is way more fun than coming back to a solo hub.

-Speaking of improvements to base game, Iceborne adds a ton of new features and tweaks to the core mechanics of World that you can make use of way before starting Iceborne content.
+Speaking of improvements to the base game, Iceborne adds a ton of new features and tweaks to the core mechanics of World that you can make use of way before starting Iceborne content.
 Raider Ride allows you to mount small monsters in a given area.
 They’ll sniff out footprints and tracks to help you reach your prey, and you can sharpen your weapon and consume items while they taxi you to your target automatically.
 You can now fire your slinger with your weapon drawn and a few weapons have even had slinger functionality added to some of their combos, making the slinger a much more viable tool in combat (even though it was already super helpful).

 The clutch claw is another addition to the slinger, allowing you to grapple onto a monster and damage their hide to make a certain body part more susceptible to breaking or even unload your slinger into a monster’s face causing them to ram headfirst into a wall for a free knockdown.
 The clutch claw changes the way you play Monster Hunter World, and your party can absolutely bully monsters using the thing.
 Several hunters weakening the parts you all are trying to break while coordinating knockdowns using slinger bursts to the face can allow for massive damage in short periods, adding even more depth to an already deep combat system.
 Every weapon type has a few new moves and combos too, which is a nice touch.
 Insect Glaive users, for example, can charge up their Kinsect using slinger ammo and perform some new actions while airborne.
 Iceborne‘s gameplay changes bring even more flexibility and strategy to an already excellent combat system, and they raise the skill ceiling even higher than it already was.